ytorg/Yotter/README.md

 <p align="center"> Twitter and Youtube via RSS with privacy </p>
 <br>

 Parasitter allows you to follow your favorite Twitter and YouTube accounts with full privacy.
-Parasitter uses [Nitter's](https://nitter.net/) and [Invidious](invidio.us) rss feeds in order to gather the latest content from your favourite accounts and builds a *beautiful* feed so you can read them.
+Parasitter uses [Nitter's](https://nitter.net/) and [Invidious](invidio.us) rss feeds in order to gather the latest content from your favourite accounts and builds a *beautiful* feed.
 We will never connect you to Twitter or YouTube in any way, so your privacy is safe when using Parasitter.
 Parasitter is written in Python and Flask and uses Semantic-UI as its CSS framework.

 Parasitter doesn't try to compete with Nitter nor Invidious.
 It serves as a complement, as it beneficiates from them.
 Parasitter is not a Twitter viewer as Nitter is or a YouTube frontend as Invidious.
 Instead Parasitter gathers all your accounts in one place so you can stay tuned with their latest content.